FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ```

 ### Naming rules
 Since Orchestra supports both FIX and non-FIX protocols, naming rules are relaxed in the XML schema.
 FIX and other style rules should be enforced by other means, such as a validator application.
-The only restriction is that names are of XML schema datatype “token”, which trims leading and trailing spaces and disallows some non-printable characters like line feeds and carriage returns.
+The only restriction is that names are of XML schema datatype "token", which trims leading and trailing spaces and disallows some non-printable characters like line feeds and carriage returns.
 Tokens are limited to 64 characters.

 ## Features for document and FIXML generation